WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ### What does the Wasabi project need help with?

-Wasabi is libre and open-source software, thus it relies on the support from contributors with many talents.
+Wasabi is libre and open-source software, thus it relies on the support from contributors with various talents.
 This includes coding new features, bug fixes, and stability improvements.
 Yet just equally important is the review of the commits of all other Wasabikas.
 It's not just the contributions to the code, but also to the documentation and the effort to educate peers using Wasabi.